stuartsierra/classpath-manager/README.md

 Add the classpath-manager JAR to the Nailgun classpath:

-    ng ng-cp /your/path/to/classpath-manager-1.0.0-SNAPSHOT.jar
+    ng ng-cp /your/path/to/classpath-manager-$VERSION.jar

+where $VERSION is the current version of classpath-manager.
 The path to the JAR *must* be an absolute path.

 Add a short alias `cm` for the ClasspathManager main class: